 Doing range of motion exercises with a physical therapist in addition to using orthopedic appliances, corrective orthopedic surgeries, braces, use of a wheelchair, prednisone (catabolic steroids), non-steroidal medication or other assistive technologies will help improve range of motion, mobility, and flexibility.
 Braces are used to support the ankles and foot and can extend to the knee.
 Standing for a few hours each day also helps circulation, healthier bones, and a straight spine.
 With limited mobility and lack of exercise, there is a risk of obesity.
 Obesity can reduce a boy’s mobility or severely impair respiratory functions.

 Exercises to keep the back straight is important.
-Spine-Straight surgery involves inserting the metal rod with hooks into the spine.
+Spine-Straight surgery involves inserting a metal rod with hooks into the spine.
 Wearing a brace maybe needed to keep the spine aligned.

 Catabolic steroids (prednisone) can be taken to slow the loss of muscle functioning or even to increase the strength of DMD.
 Side effects with prednisone are weight gain, loss of bone and (paradoxically) muscle tissue, thinning of the skin, raised blood pressure and blood sugar, and serious psychological distress, including difficulty thinking, sleeping and controlling behavior, and even severe depression.
 Calcium supplements or anti-depressants can be used to offset osteoporosis or effects of brain chemistry.